Skip to main content

 Review the official instructions for eligibility details.
 Review the official I-601 instructions for complete guidance specific to your immigration case and circumstances.

-What types of evidence should be included with Form I-601?
+What types of evidence should be included to support a waiver application?

 How do I choose the correct eligibility category code on I-601?

-Your eligibility category code dictates the basis for filing Form I-601.
-If you are seeking a waiver under INA Section 212(a)(3)(D)(iv) due to inadmissibility from membership in a totalitarian party, this form is applicable.
-However, if you are an approved VAWA self-petitioner and found inadmissible under INA section 212(a)(6)(A)(i), filing Form I-601 is unnecessary.
-Additionally, you might be exempt from inadmissibility under INA section 212(a)(9)(B)(i) if you can demonstrate a substantial connection between the battery or extreme cruelty experienced and the violation of your prior nonimmigrant admission.
+The eligibility category code you select dictates the grounds for filing Form I-601.
+If you are seeking a waiver under INA Section 212(a)(3)(D)(iv) due to inadmissibility from membership in a totalitarian party, this form is necessary.
+However, if you are an approved VAWA self-petitioner found inadmissible under INA section 212(a)(6)(A)(i), filing Form I-601 is not required.
+Additionally, you might be exempt from inadmissibility under INA section 212(a)(9)(B)(i) if you can demonstrate a significant link between the battery or extreme cruelty you experienced and the violation of your previous nonimmigrant admission.

 Who is eligible to file I-601?

-Form I-601 serves as an application for a waiver of specific grounds of inadmissibility to the United States.
-This form enables applicants who are otherwise ineligible to enter or stay in the U.S. to request permission by proving that their inadmissibility would result in extreme hardship for a qualifying relative.
-To support your application, you may need to present evidence demonstrating why you may qualify for such a waiver.
+Form I-601 serves as a means for individuals to request a waiver for specific grounds of inadmissibility to the United States.
+This form is essential for applicants who, despite being deemed inadmissible, wish to gain entry or remain in the U.S. by proving that their inadmissibility would result in extreme hardship for a qualifying relative.
+To support your application, you may need to present evidence that clearly demonstrates your eligibility for such a waiver.

 What happens after I submit I-601?